How to Clean Downspouts

 The next step is to clean out the bottom of the downspout.
 If your downspout has an extension, you should remove it, especially if there’s an underground drain that it’s connected to.
 If you don’t remove the extension, then you might just push any clog further into the downspout or into the drain where it’s harder to reach.
 Use your trowel to remove any leaves or debris that you can reach from within the downspout.
 Then, rinse out the extension with your garden hose to clear out any debris that may have become lodged in it.

-3. Clean the Top of the Downspout
+3. Clean Out the Entrance of the Downspout

 Once you have the bottom of the downspout and the downspout extension cleaned out, it’s time to clean the top of the downspout.
 You’ll need a ladder and someone to help you.
 Climb up on the ladder with the garden hose and ask your helper to turn on the water.
 Use the hose to spray water down the downspout to clear out any debris.
 If the water flows out the bottom, carrying any leaves and debris with it, then you’ve finished.
 If the water comes back up, then your downspout is clogged.